Plan resolvers

 Although Grafast uses an alternative execution model to the reference implementation (GraphQL.js), to make it easy for people to adopt Grafast it has support for emulating GraphQL.js' resolvers ("traditional resolvers") via a set of built in plan classes.
 This support is pretty good — sufficient to pass the integration tests of the GraphQL.js test suite — though it does have a few limitations (see Using with an existing schema for more details).

-Using traditional resolvers fails to capture the benefits of Grafast (since traditional resolvers execute at execution time, we cannot optimize the operation at planning time) so it is discouraged for new schemas — if you're starting from scratch you should build a pure (plan-only) Grafast schema.
+Using traditional resolvers fails to capture the benefits of Grafast (since traditional resolvers execute at execution time, we cannot optimize the operation at planning time) and the emulation creates additional overhead so it is discouraged for new schemas — if you're starting from scratch you should build a pure (plan-only) Grafast schema.

 If a field has both a plan resolver and a traditional resolver, then the plan